Joe's Pond

 About the reserve

-Immediately adjacent to Durham Wildlife Trust’s Rainton Meadows site, the pond is relatively deep and fringed with reed swamp and areas of herb rich fen – ideal habitat for a wide range of invertebrates, from water scorpions to dragonflies.
+Immediately adjacent to Durham Wildlife Trust’s Rainton Meadows reserve, the pond is relatively deep, fringed with reed swamp and areas of herb rich fen, an ideal habitat for a wide range of invertebrates, from water scorpions to dragonflies.

 A total of 140 species of bird have been recorded on and around Joe’s Pond.
-There are also small areas of flower rich grassland so there is something to see year round
+There are also small areas of flower-rich grassland, with fantastic displays of cowslips apparent in spring.

 Contact us